glours/extensions/docs/DESIGN.md

 - Symlink targets are checked as ordinary files.
   Where ownership cannot be determined from file metadata, notably on Windows, the owner check is not enforced; ACL and group policy remain the operator's responsibility.
 - One accepted extension that cannot launch, describe, initialize, or coexist with the set fails daemon startup.
-  Because the default directory is scanned automatically, a broken or incompatible binary there blocks startup until removed.
+  Because every configured directory is scanned at Host construction, a broken or incompatible binary there blocks startup until removed or its directory is no longer configured.
-- In rootless mode, the daemon and libexec directory belong to the user, so "trusted" means trusted by that user; the world-writable check still applies.
+- When running as an unprivileged user, "trusted" means trusted by that user; the world-writable check still applies.
   Packaging should install one non-world-writable binary per extension, named after its id.

 There is no sandbox or separate permission model after acceptance.